 As the wedding day drew near, I stumbled across mini cheese grater favors.
 We had planned to donate to a charity in lieu of favors, but once I saw those, I knew what I needed to do.

-A week before the wedding, I also decided to make Snapchat geofilters, which is SO EASY.
+A week before the wedding, I also decided to make Snapchat geofilters, which was SO EASY.

 I had also thrown around the idea of naming tables instead of numbering them…but I was lazy and just kept putting it off.
 Until the day before the wedding.
 Brian was printing table names and labels for the favors with guest names and their tables.
 I was just trying not to freak out because it was 1 o’clock in the morning.